timcanpy/SolastaDivineHuman/README.md

 # SolastaDivineHuman

 This mod buffs the Human race by adding a free bonus cantrip from the Cleric spell list.
+Note that this is not retroactive for existing characters.

 ## How to Compile